tomazJakomin/concurrent-transactions/README.md

 1. If not already done, [install Docker Compose](https://docs.docker.com/compose/install/) (v2.10+)
 2. Run `docker compose build --no-cache` to build fresh images
-3. Run `docker compose up --pull always -d --wait` to set up and start a fresh Symfony project
+3. Run `docker compose up -d` to set up and start a fresh Symfony project
 4. Open `https://localhost` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
 5. Run `docker compose down --remove-orphans` to stop the Docker containers.